lignumsystem/LignumForest/README.md

 To remove all compilation work type `make distclean`.

+## Running the program

+Command line options and their short documentation can be obtained by running the program without any parameters: <CODE> ./lig-forest </CODE>
+You will will see the output from usage(): \sa GrowthLoop::usage()

 The growth loop for LignumForest is implemented in *lignum-forest.cc* in *main()* function.

 ## Documentation

-The introductionary presentation and command line options for running the program are in [GENERAL_DESCRIPTION.md](GENERAL_DESCRIPTION.md).
+The introductionary presentation is in [GENERAL_DESCRIPTION.md](GENERAL_DESCRIPTION.md).

 The Reference Guide for the LignumForest will be based on comments and other information available in the software.
 Extraction of the comments, rendition of the software content and